Quality Of Life Challenge 2007

 Steven Norris - Convenor, Transport Working Group

-We all see - and generate - rubbish every day.
-But they way we deal with it leaves much to be desired.
+We all witness - and generate - the need for cleanliness every day.
+Yet, the way we address it often leaves room for improvement.

-But we need solutions that are not only good for the environment and but also good for business and for council tax payers.
+But we aim to provide solutions that are not only effective but also economical for businesses and individuals alike.

 Water Working Group